Satisfactory Academic Progress

 - Attempt no more than 150 percent of the number of hours required to graduate from his or her academic program.

-- Successfully complete two-thirds or 67 percent of total hours attempted.
+- Successfully complete two-thirds (67%) of total hours attempted.
 For example, a student who has attempted 45 credit hours must have successfully completed at least 30 credit hours.

 Eligibility is checked each term.
-All periods of attendance will be counted toward each requirement (e.g., terms that a student must fund him or herself due to failure to make progress, and students who have attended the school without Title IV aid and who now apply for aid).
+All periods of attendance will be counted toward each requirement (e.g., terms that a student must fund him or herself due to failure to make SAP and students who have attended the school without Title IV aid and who now apply for aid).
+Students not making SAP will be notified via email by the Financial Aid Office.

 - Warning Period